moclam1905/CocktailRecipes/memory_bank/activeContext.md

 - Settings screen has been implemented with theme selection, cache clearing, and About section ✅
 - API performance tracking and dashboard have been implemented ✅
 - Fixed database operations to run properly on background threads using Dispatchers.IO ✅
-- New features planned for Phase 7:
 - "Surprise Me!"
-Random Cocktail Feature (Next to implement)
+Random Cocktail Feature has been implemented with shake gesture and animations ✅
+- New features planned for Phase 7 (remaining):
-  - Ingredient Explorer with detailed ingredient views
+  - Ingredient Explorer with detailed ingredient views (Next to implement)
   - Advanced Filtering Options (by category, glass type, alcoholic/non-alcoholic)
   - "Mocktail Corner" dedicated section for non-alcoholic drinks
   - "Browse by First Letter" alphabetical navigation
-- Current focus is completing rate limiting protection and beginning implementation of "Surprise Me!" random cocktail feature
+- Current focus is completing rate limiting protection and beginning implementation of Ingredient Explorer feature
 - Important note: Database operations should always use Dispatchers.IO to avoid main thread blocking and UI freezes
   - This applies to Room database queries, updates, inserts, deletes
   - Also needed for DataStore preferences editing operations for consistency
+- Fixed an issue with the RandomCocktailCard favorite toggle functionality - the code wasn't finding the cocktail in the main list.
+Fixed by updating the toggleFavorite method to also check the randomCocktail property.